eloiseschmitt/tiktok_to_notion_recipe/README.md

 - **Local mode** (no external AI): yt-dlp + Whisper transcription + heuristic parser → Markdown (+ optional PDF).
 - **Optional GPT mode**: If you set `OPENAI_API_KEY`, the script will ask GPT to structure the recipe more accurately.
 - **Optional Notion push**: If you set `NOTION_TOKEN` and `NOTION_DATABASE_ID`, the script can create a page in your Notion recipe database.
+  The parser also mines likely ingredients from the TikTok title when they are listed there.

 > Works for French & English recipes.
 Variables and code in English, as requested.